 In discussions about air power in recent conflicts such as Libya and Iraq, scholars noted – with some frustration – that air campaigns produced military victories that didn’t result in lasting foreign policy success.

 In a presentation on the 2011 NATO air campaign during the Libyan civil war, Maj.
 Jahara Matisek described the results as mixed.

 “Was the international community successful?
-Yes, it was,” said Matisek, an Air Force pilot currently serving as assistant professor at the U.S. Air Force Academy and a non-resident fellow at West Point’s Modern War Institute.
+Yes, it was,” said Matisek, a U.S. Air Force pilot currently serving as assistant professor at the U.S. Air Force Academy and a non-resident fellow at West Point’s Modern War Institute.

 "Can air power actually force nation and state building?
 I think all of these cases that we have here, for the most part, have shown that, no, air power cannot compel or change the politics on the ground, especially after the fact,” Matisek said.